Insight • Design craft

 • Scan at 300dpi minimum

-• Clean up dust and scratches (unless they add character)
+• Clean up dust and scratches, unless they add character

-• Optimize for web (compress to JPEG at 80-85% quality)
+• Optimise for web by compressing to JPEG at 80-85% quality

 Technique 2: Torn edge and cut-out masks